rinigupta11/Advanced-Applied-ML/Assignment_2.md

 ### Hyperparameter Optimization

 For locally-weighted linear regression, we can try to optimize tau to obtain the best results.
 Out of the three different kernels, the Epanechnikov kernel yieled the lowest MSE value.
 As a result, for our hyperparameter optimization, we will continue to use the Epanechnikov kernel.
+Hyperparameter optimization in machine learning intends to find the hyperparameters of a given machine learning algorithm that deliver the best performance as measured on a validation set.
+Hyperparameters, in contrast to model parameters, are set by the machine learning engineer before training.

 ```
 # Epanechnikov kernel